 Why Was My Passport Photo Rejected?

 Passport photos must meet all official passport photo requirements of the US Department of State.
-If passport agents reject your photo, it’s because your application picture failed to meet one or more standards.
+If passport agents reject your photo, it means your application picture failed to meet one or more standards.
 The most common reason for a passport photo to be rejected is poor quality, which makes biometric facial recognition impossible.

 However, it’s not the only reason.
 Let’s discuss what disqualifies a passport photo.